 - View session info with user's email, duration, session ID

 Thanks to this feature, you can track, not only what is happening in your system, but also, identify suspicious patterns and threads.
-Moreover, the MDM reporting feature will provide you with insights on your organization's mobile environment, including device status, user information, log-in attempts, and compliance with password policies in real-time.
+Moreover, the MDM reporting feature will provide you with insights into your organization's mobile environment, including device status, user information, log-in attempts, and compliance with password policies in real-time.

 To ensure your patients' health data security is to create a formal device policy that will educate your medical staff about security risks and best practices.
 Next, consider the integration of mobile device management into your app.
 By using software built by reliable MDM solution providers, you will receive control over all mobile devices in your corporate network, data stored, third-party and native apps, and data transmission.